How to make homemade lip balm, moisturizer, and more

 Your winter jam

 Winter will be here before you know it.
 And that means your skin is probably drier than usual.
-Rather than relying on conventional lotions and creams, which are filled with chemicals and petroleum products that dry out your skin even more, make use of DIY remedies for redness and dryness.
+Rather than relying on conventional lotions and creams, which are filled with chemicals and ingredients that dry out your skin even more, make use of all-natural DIY remedies to combat redness and dryness.

 - "7 DIY Face Masks and Scrubs That Actually Work," Rodale's Organic Life, March 31, 2017.